Which school do you want to support?

 LCAPs must be reviewed by a parent committee - especially if a district has many English learners.

-The plans cover three years, but are updated annually.
-Their development and the updating process must include consultation with various constituencies, including teachers and parents.
+The plans cover three years, updated annually.
+The update process must include consultation with various constituencies, including teachers and parents.
 Ultimately, the plan must be reviewed by a parent advisory committee.
-If at least 15 percent of the students in a district are English learners, a separate parent committee must provide feedback in this area.
-The final LCAPs are approved at the same time as the district’s budget, subject to review by the County Office of Education.
+If at least 15 percent of the students in a district are English learners, a separate parent committee (DELAC) must provide feedback for the plan.

 The requirement for each district to create its own accountability plan (LCAP) originated as part of the shift away from state-level mandates about how districts use funds.
-A number of debates erupted as the State Board attempted to fulfill its charge and develop the regulations surrounding LCFF.
-The most heated debates concerned the balance between local flexibility on one hand and assuring educational opportunities for high-need students on the other.
-Civil rights advocates expressed concern that in the rough and tumble of collective bargaining, resources that LCFF allocates on the basis of poverty or language-learning needs would find their way onto the bargaining table, there to be swept up into across-the board teacher salary increases, despite the spirit of the law.
-The LCAP was a compromise solution; it is required to include information about where LCFF funds go and how they are used.
-Enforcement of the intent of the law, however, is a community responsibility.
+Civil rights advocates expressed concern that in the process of collective bargaining, resources that LCFF allocates on the basis of student needs might be swept up into across-the-board teacher salary increases, despite the spirit of the law.

 Search all lesson and blog content here.